Census Dots

 Native American/Other

-Of the 776 places in North Carolina, Marvin is the 137th most populous.
+Marvin is ranked the 138th most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Marvin was ranked the 137th most populous place in the 2020 Census.

 Marvin's White Population